Trial as an adult: Criminal court vs. juvenile court

 There are several differences between juvenile court and criminal court in the United States.
 One of the most significant differences is the intent of the two systems; the focus of the juvenile justice system is on rehabilitation and future reintegration, while the goal of the criminal justice system is punishment and deterrence of future crime.
 In juvenile court rulings, decisions often take psychosocial factors into account along with current offense severity and the youth's offense history.
 In contrast, in criminal proceedings, the severity of the offense and criminal history weigh most heavily in sentencing outcome.
 Upon release, those who pass through the juvenile justice system receive parole-like surveillance along with reintegration programs, reflecting the belief that juvenile behavior can be changed.
 Those released from prison receive surveillance which serves to monitor and report illegal behavior.

 Transfer to criminal court

-During the 1980s and 1990s murders by juveniles increased dramatically, which resulted in new legislation that allowed for more juveniles and younger juveniles to be transferred to criminal court.
+During the 1980s and 1990s murders by juveniles increased dramatically, which resulted in new legislation that allowed for more juveniles to be transferred to criminal court.
 These changes, many of which took place between 1992 and 1995, included lowering the age of judicial transfer, adding to the list of transferable offenses, and creating automatic transfer laws for certain ages and offenses.
 In 1994, it was found that the United States transferred roughly 13,000 juveniles to adult courts a year, with approximately 36% of those transfers involving youth who committed violent offenses.

 There are four main processes by which juvenile defendants can be transferred to criminal court: